 G20 › Stakeholders

 The OECD maintains a constant dialogue with Trade Unions, in particular in preparation of L20 Summits that are generally organized back-to-back with Leader Summits.
-The OECD contributes to framing the discussions at L20 Summits: the Secretary General is usually invited to address the participants and representatives from Trade Unions, sharing the Organisation’s expertise on employment and labour market issues, responsible business conduct, tax, redistribution, social policies, inequalities, etc. and presenting our policy recommendations in these domains.
+The OECD contributes to framing the discussions at L20 Summits: the Secretary-General is usually invited to address the participants and representatives from Trade Unions, sharing the Organisation’s expertise on employment and labour market issues, responsible business conduct, tax, redistribution, social policies, inequalities, etc. and presenting our policy recommendations in these domains.
 Learn more about the L20.

 Civil 20 is a meeting for policy dialogue between G20 members and representatives of civil society organisations working on the issues related to the agenda of G20 Summit.
 Learn more about the C20.

 The Think 20 is a meeting of academia, research centres and think thanks from developed and developing countries who help to create ideas on improving global governance which can then be formulated into practical recommendations.
 Learn more about the T20.

 RELATED OECD WORK